 This training course will include the following topics:

-- European Cabin Safety Legislation, including European Aviation Safety Agency (EASA) Implementing Rules and UK Guidance Material, relating to Cabin Crew, Procedures and Training
+- The Regulatory Framework – UK CAA and European Cabin Safety Legislation, including the European Aviation Safety Agency (EASA) Implementing Rules and Guidance Material, relating to Cabin Crew Procedures and Training

-- Inspections including: AOC Application and Variation, Annual Audits, Flight, Aircraft Survey, Pre-flight Briefings, Ramp, Operational Manuals (SEP and Training), Safety Cards, Training Sessions and Training Records
+- Cabin Safety Inspections – preparation and methodology including: AOC Application and Variation, Flight, Aircraft Survey, Pre-flight Briefings, Ramp, Operational Manuals (SEP and Training), Safety Cards, Training Sessions and Training Records

-- Observation of Practical Examples (DVD) of Pre-flight Briefings, Theoretical and Practical Training Sessions and Cabin Announcements
+- Assessment of Cabin Crew Pre-flight Briefings, Theoretical and Practical Training Sessions and Cabin Announcements

-- Documentation, including Identification of Noncompliance and Associated Reports
+- Identification of Non-compliance/observation and Construction of Associated Reports

-By the end of the course delegates will demonstrate understanding of the:
+By the end of the course, through a combination of structured lectures, multimedia presentations, group discussion and exercises, delegates will demonstrate an understanding of the following: